 The Authority offers the possibility of ordering your driving licence urgently - this shall be available for collection the day after (working days only) in the afternoon .A payment of 25 is applicable for such service.
 In the event of Fridays or eves of a Public/National Holiday then the last order processed would be by 10am otherwise we would not be in a position to guarantee the request can be met on time.

 Renewal of Driving Licences are subject to licence holders being compliant to the Motor Vehicles (Driving Licenses) Regulations S.L.
 65.18

 a. the driving licence renewal form, duly filled-in, and signed;

 b. one good-quality coloured passport-sized photograph;

-c. the fee shown on the renewal form, payable by cheque or money order in favour of Transport Malta;
+c. the fee shown on the renewal form, payable in favour of Transport Malta;

 d. medical certificate required if the licence holder hold one of the categories C, C, D, D1 and for person of 70 years of age and over.

 e. copy of the identity card in case of a change in address / surname

 For information about payment methods accepted by Transport Malta refer here.

 A full driving licence for ten years is issued, upon renewal, if no penalty points are recorded or if the penalty points imposed were less than 12.